cafawo/WritingGuidelines/README.md

 Please include lists of figures, tables, and abbreviations.

 ### Abstract
 Before you start with the main text, you should provide a 100-150 word abstract on a separate page, where you provide a complete but concise description of your work.
-It should contain the motivation of the problem that you are trying to solve, the approach how you go about solving the problem, your results as well as the conclusions from your finding.
+It should contain the motivation for the problem that you are trying to solve, the approach you take in solving the problem, your results, as well as the conclusions from your findings.

 ### Main Text
 The main text begins with an introduction and ends with a conclusion.
 The remaining sections should be balanced, meaning that they should not differ greatly in length.
 Additional sub-categorization is often useful.
 The thesis starts with an introduction describing and motivating the main economic question analyzed in the thesis.
 At the end of the introduction, you provide a short overview of how you will proceed in your thesis.
 The thesis has to include a review of the relevant literature.
 This is done either in the introduction or in a separate chapter.
 Moreover, you should define the central concepts used in your thesis early on.
 Make sure that your main sections relate to each other.
 Often it is useful to start each chapter with a small introduction and end it with a brief summary of results.
 The most important results of your thesis are concisely summarized and critically assessed at the end of the thesis.
-Eventually, you could provide an outlook of the future developments of the particular scientific discussion, discuss policy implications and point out open questions.
+Eventually, you could provide an outlook on the future developments of the particular scientific discussion, discuss policy implications, and point out open questions.

 ### Tables, Figures and Formulars
 Illustrations and tables are integral components of the text when seamlessly integrated into the narrative.
 They are sequentially numbered, captioned, and optionally attributed to their respective sources.
 Additionally, each figure and table is referenced within the text, indicating some form of connection.

 ### Length
 The length of the text depends on the type of the manuscript.
-As a rough guideline, a seminar paper should not exeed 20 pages (including figures), bachelor and master thesesis should have the length of a usual scientific paper in financial economics... your literature review should give you plenty guidance on what this means.
-The final authority on the length of your thesis is the supervisor, so you should explicitly communicate the scope your thesis before starting to write.
+As a rough guideline, a seminar paper should not exceed 20 pages (including figures), bachelor and master theses should have the length of a usual scientific paper in financial economics...
+Your literature review should give you plenty of guidance on what this means.
+The final authority on the length of your thesis is the supervisor, so you should explicitly communicate the scope of your thesis before starting to write.

 ### Format and template

 In general, if it looks like a proper paper, you're good to go... see the concluding remarks below.
 However, to give some guidance, you can find a template in this repository.
 The typesetting program used for the template is [LaTeX](https://www.latex-project.org/), which we highly recommend.
-However, you are free to use Word, Pages or any other software that you like.
+However, you are free to use Word, Pages, or any other software that you like.

 If you need precise measurements, you can refer to the following.
 The document should be written in DIN A4 format and justified.